nautobot/go-nautobot/docs/Provider.md

 ### NewProvider

-`func NewProvider(id string, objectType string, display string, url string, naturalSlug string, circuitCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Provider`
+`func NewProvider(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Provider`

 NewProvider instantiates a new Provider object
 This constructor will assign default values to properties that have it defined,